pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 ## require required (d)(reg)
 * I am required to pass an exam in order to get promoted.
 * My new job requires to be online ten hours a day.
+* We will require more information from the client.
+* We should require more information from the client.
+* We can require more information from the client.
+* I may require you to go out and buy coffee for me!
+* I might require you to go out and buy coffee for me!

 ## request requested (id) (reg)